dabapps/roe/docs/introduction/getting-started.md

 ### Code Highlighting

-If you want to use the `CodeBlock` component with code highlighting you will need to include `highlight.js` in your index.html (or bundle the styles if you prefer, the javascript must be globally available).
+If you want to use the `CodeBlock` component with code highlighting you will need to include `highlight.js` in your index.html (or bundle the styles if you prefer, but the javascript must be globally available).

 Highlight.js recommends this CDN.